Christa Noel Robbins introduces Andrea Fraser’s 1994 talk.

 The text we’ve reproduced here, Fraser’s “How to Provide an Artistic Service: An Introduction,” was first delivered as a talk in October 1994.
 Fraser says that she hopes the talk could eventually be used as an introduction to something like a guidebook for future “project work”—a “methodology,” in Fraser’s words, “which could function as a basis for a self-regulating profession of artistic service provision.”
 One of the main services such an introduction could perform would be to provide a working definition for “project work,” one that could distinguish it from other forms of labor.
 In rendering services, “project work,” according to Fraser, takes on the structure of other professional models—in Fraser’s exhaustive list: “curators, gallerists, educators, public relations and employee-management relations consultants, security consultants, architects and exhibition designers, researchers, archivists, et cetera.”
 Given these resemblances, Fraser states, artists must seek protections that would safeguard their positions as both artists and laborers.
 However, Fraser asks, is it the case that in insisting on fees and legal protections for “services rendered,” artists risk relinquishing their special status as artists?

 Fraser’s answer is “no.” For, she argues here, artists are “always already serving”; all “project work” does is reveal this condition.
 “How to Provide an Artistic Service: An Introduction” does something along the same lines: it lays bare the false discord between the very real need to seek stability and compensation from the art world—which Fraser, a board member of W.A.G.E., remains deeply committed to promoting—and the desire embedded in aesthetic work to transgress such base concerns.
 Just how the talk-cum-introduction-to-a-guidebook reveals the relationship between art and professional expectations can be glimpsed in the ease with which Fraser slips between assertions that artists must maintain their “autonomy” from institutions and markets and her insistence that artists demand “compensation” in return for services rendered.
 Fraser is too savvy a critic of art’s economic structures not to have intended this juxtaposition to be felt by listeners and readers.
 How incompatible, she seems to ask, are these two demands, one for freedom and one for fees?
 For Fraser, not only are they not incompatible, they’re absolutely codependent.
-For freedom, Fraser argues here, and in so much of her work, always comes at a cost.
+For freedom, Fraser argues here, and in so much of her work, must always be paid for.
 No work makes this more clear than the extraordinarily problematic Untitled (2003), an hour-long video-recording of Fraser having sex with an art collector for $20,000.
 “My first thought was, If I’m going to have to sell it, I might as well sell it,” Guy Trebay of the New York Times reports her as saying.
-In such works Fraser acts out not the limits of her freedom as an artist, but its cost.
+In such works Fraser acts out not the limits of her freedom as an artist, but its price.
 As she states below: “dependence is the condition of our autonomy.”

 The Jason Isbell epigraph with which Kris and I began this issue makes a similar point: we are all working, Isbell says, for “something more than free.”
 The sentiment is moving, transcendent: we are all working for a state not simply free of fees and services, but absent the bondage of such economic calculus.
 But the phrase is also meant to deflate such a transgressive move: it tethers the concept of freedom to wage labor.
 To be “working for something more than free” is to work for something just above nothing.
 In a similarly deflationary fashion, Fraser shifts from an assertion of artists’ hard-won and necessary “autonomy” to their equally necessary demand for “fees,” demonstrating the unprisable relationship between art and commerce.
 In maintaining that art is always already serving, Fraser reminds us that simply advocating for artists’ rights is not always enough.
 The work art itself performs should strive to reveal its place within the economic field it serves.

 This talk, itself a kind of performance not unlike Fraser’s other acts of exposure, provides just such a revelation: what distinguishes “project work” from its professional analogs is its freedom to “self-regulate,” to, at the end of the day, not remain obliged to the institutions and managers to whom it provides a service.
 And yet, that “self-regulation” and “freedom” always comes at a cost; in this case the cost is inhabiting those very managerial positions in order to protect your rights as an artist.
-In keeping that cost always in view, in making so much of her work about the very mechanisms deployed to mask the cost of artistic freedom, Fraser’s Services works distinguish themselves from Siegelaub’s bureaucratic provision.
-Instead of drawing up legally binding contracts to protect artists against the institution, Fraser points us to art’s interior position to its workings, which it never seeks to transcend or escape.
+In keeping such costs always in view, in making so much of her work about the very mechanisms deployed to mask the price of artistic freedom, Fraser’s Services works distinguish themselves from Siegelaub’s bureaucratic provision.
+Instead of drawing up legally binding contracts to protect artists against the institution, Fraser points us to art’s interior position to its workings, which it can never seek to transcend or escape.
 As she said in 2005, looking back on the manner by which her critical practice could be perceived to have been “institutionalized,” because included in the very institutions her work seemed to critique: “It’s not a question of being against the institution: We are the institution.
 It’s a question of what kind of institution we are, what kind of values we institutionalize, what forms of practice we reward, and what kinds of rewards we aspire to.”

 (We would like to thank Andrea Fraser for allowing us to reproduce this talk.)